google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Overview

-Generally experienced reviewers don’t spend a lot of time reviewing the top 2% of applicants.
-They’re easy to identify and can get admitted everywhere.
+Generally, experienced reviewers don’t spend a lot of time reviewing the top 2% of applicants.
+They’re easy to identify and can be admitted everywhere.

 So How Are PhD Applications Reviewed?